iamvisshu/Github-Blog/posts/02SpringBoot.md

 cover: "/images/example.png"
 ---

-# The Heart of Spring Boot APIs: The Controller (Series Part 2)

 In Part 1, we established that **Spring Boot** is all about speed and simplicity, getting you past the painful setup and straight to the fun part: writing code that delivers value.

 But where does that "value-delivering" code live?
 In the world of web applications and APIs, it lives in the **Controller**.